ubuntu/yaru/src/README.md

 `fullcolor`
  - sources for all full color icons.

+`Template.svg`
+ - a blank template file for the fullcolor Suru icons
+ - the template has as "Baseplate" layer which will contain the necessary metadata for rendering an icon.
+ - You **must** change the `context` (e.g. places) and `icon-name` (e.g. folder) labels on the Baseplate for an icon to render properly (and also hide the layer).

 `symbolic/source-plate.svg`
  - the source plate for all of the symbolic icons.
 Each icon should be grouped within an empty 16x16 pixel square and the group should be given a label which is the icon name.